jasonsuk/data-analytics/data-analytics-projects/Project2-GapMinder_Macro/README.md

+# Data analysis for GapMinder macro data

+## Objective
+The purpose of this analysis is to find the top business environments in Asia, and to quickly test if some factors are related to the excellence in environment.
+The multiple dataset are derived from [the GapMinder website](gapminder.org) and merged for the analysis.

+## File structure
+- `Project2-Gapminder_MacroAnalysis.html`: showing data wranling analaysis process in html format
+- `Project2-Gapminder_MacroAnalysis.ipynb`: showing data wranling analaysis process in a Jupter Notebook
+- `env_analysis_v1.csv`: The merged data ready for wrangling

+## Trouble shooting

-### Trouble shooting for `Sorry, something went wrong.
-Reload?` message.
+In case that `Project2-Gapminder_MacroAnalysis.ipynb` fails loading, with `Sorry, something went wrong.
+Reload?` message:

-Please copy the current url on https://nbviewer.jupyter.org/ or open https://nbviewer.jupyter.org/github/jasonsuk/data-analytics/blob/master/data-analytics-projects/Project2-GapMinder_Macro/Project2-Gapminder_MacroAnalysis.ipynb
+Please click on the following link: https://nbviewer.jupyter.org/github/jasonsuk/data-analytics/blob/master/data-analytics-projects/Project2-GapMinder_Macro/Project2-Gapminder_MacroAnalysis.ipynb